huuaho/umg-headless/docs/codebase/apps/umg/app/category/[slug]/page.tsx.md

 - External: none

 ## Used by
-App Router — routes `/category/world-news-politics`, `/category/diplomacy`, etc. (8 total); linked from Header nav and homepage section titles.
+App Router — routes `/category/world-news-politics`, `/category/diplomacy`, etc. (9 total, including `/category/video-interviews`); linked from Header nav and homepage section titles (Video Interviews only from its homepage section, not the nav).

 ## Notes
 Uses Next 15+ async `params` (Promise).
-Adding a category to `lib/categories.ts` automatically adds a route here.
+Adding a category to `lib/categories.ts` automatically adds a route here (it must end up in `pageCategories`).

 ---
-*Documented at commit 60deaa3.*
+*Documented at commit 2354375.*